 The application process for all the faculty fellowships requires that interested applicants send the following information by December, with anticipated starting date in fall of the following year.

 Please Note: The application process for positions beginning in the fall of 2015 has been closed.
-The next deadline for applications to the faculty fellowship program is December 1, 2014 for positions beginning in the fall of 2015.
+The next deadline for applications to the faculty fellowship program is December 1, 2015 for positions beginning in the fall of 2016.
 Preference will be given to applicants completing their application before this date, and to applicants for two-year positions.